7J2415147m/Jatin-kumar/README.md

 # -> Introduction(HARDWARE):
 #### -> Hardware means the physical parts of a computer that we can see and touch.
 It includes all the equipment and devices connected to the computer.

-Examples of Hardware:
+## Examples of Hardware:

-Monitor – to see the output
+-> Monitor – to see the output

-Keyboard – to type input
+-> Keyboard – to type input

-Mouse – to move pointer and click
+->Mouse – to move pointer and click

-CPU (Central Processing Unit) – the brain of the computer

-Printer, Scanner, Speaker, etc.
+->CPU (Central Processing Unit) – the brain of the computer Printer, Scanner, Speaker, etc.

-Types of Hardware:
+## Types of Hardware:
 1. Input Devices – used to give data to the computer (e.g., keyboard, mouse)
 2. Output Devices – used to show the result (e.g., monitor, printer)
 3. Processing Devices – do the actual work (e.g., CPU)
 4. Storage Devices – save data (e.g., hard disk, pen drive)